The Merchant's Guild

 Phys Rep: Make sure your cashbox has a trap + lock phys rep. This can be provided by the Guild or by yourself, but it must telegraph all relevant information to a would-be thief.
 Additional signage may help, but is optional.

-Maker’s Mark: Choose one item type the Owner can craft that you have a Service for at your stand, such as poisons or traps.
+Maker’s Mark: Choose one consumable the Owner can craft that you have a Service for at your stand, such as poisons or traps.
 For events the Owner (or designated Apprentice) is working this season, double the maximum quantity the Owner (or designated Apprentice) can create.
+If this costs coin, produce two of the consumables for the price of one.
 These bonus items must be sold at the stand at the standard price of the Service and not to Owners, Operators, or Apprentices.
 You may take this multiple times, each applying to a different item type or different Owner.

 Merchant Emissary: You may strategically move your Headquarters.
 Apply this Perk last this Season.
 You create an emissary sent to found your new HQ, which is represented as an Adventuring Party on the Map, following the rules of movement (6 movement points per turn), except that it cannot claim hexes.
 However, the emissary benefits from your other Perks.